ajalzahrani/TrackPorgressV2/README.md

 1. End the session.

 ## Support
-If you have any questions or issues with the app, please contact at alzahrani.abdulrahman3@gmail.com, or you are free to make PR.
+If you have any questions or issues with the app, please contact at alzahrani.abdulrahman3@gmail.com.

 ## Contributing
 I welcome contributions from developers who would like to help improve the app.
-If you're interested in contributing, please contact me at alzahrani.abdulrahman3@gmail.com.
+If you're interested in contributing, please contact me at alzahrani.abdulrahman3@gmail.com, or you are free to make PR

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.